-We know that fall is such an important time for lawns to build up reserves of energy to feed themselves over the winter.
+We know that fall and early winter is such an important time for lawns to build up reserves of energy to feed themselves over the winter.
 It takes nutrients, water and sunlight to create this fuel.
 By allowing leaves to remain on the lawn more than a few days, we take the sunlight away.
 By taking the sunlight away, we remove one of the key building blocks of a great grass plant that is able to survive the winter.
 We don’t worry much about fertilizer getting through leaves because fertilizer is heavier than leaves.
 Water typically gets under or right through fallen leaves in all but the worst cases of matted leaves.
 Sunlight not getting through a layer of compacted leaves is the main reason your lawn thins out under trees.

 A note on seeded lawns.

 If you seeded your lawn this fall, your new grass is particularly susceptible to damage from fallen leaves.
 The new little grass plants spend so much energy producing new leaf and root tissue that they do not have time to store away energy like full grown grass plants do.
 A few scattered leaves on the lawn is no cause for concern.
 If you start seeing areas of leaves matted down and creating layers of leaves, it is time to pick them up.
 It is best not to let the lawn go more than a week or two between leaf cleanups on a seeded lawn.